LogoLogo

 Serving Runtimes

-KServe provides built-in serving runtimes to deploy models trained in common ML frameworks.
+KServe provides built-in to deploy models trained in common ML frameworks.
 These allow you to deploy your models into a robust infrastructure by just pointing to where the model artifacts are stored remotely.

 Some of these runtimes leverage MLServer as the core inference server.
 Therefore, it should be straightforward to move from your local testing to your serving infrastructure.